gcgarner/IOTstack/docs/index.md

 ## introduction to IOTstack - videos

+These are from 2019 and 2020.
+Though IOTstack has changed a bit, they are still a great introduction.

 Andreas Spiess Video #295: Raspberry Pi Server based on Docker, with VPN, Dropbox backup, Influx, Grafana, etc: IOTstack

 [![#295 Raspberry Pi Server based on Docker, with VPN, Dropbox backup, Influx, Grafana, etc: IOTstack](http://img.youtube.com/vi/a6mjt8tWUws/0.jpg)](https://www.youtube.com/watch?v=a6mjt8tWUws)